Bangladesh: Dozens killed in factory fire | DW | 09.07.2021

 The death toll rose sharply after firefighters started recovering dozens of bodies of trapped workers from the factory's upper floors.

 Survivors told local broadcasters that they broke open a padlocked gate to escape the fire when they heard the alarm.
-They said over 1,000 employees were inside when the blaze broke out.
+They said hundreds of employees were inside when the blaze broke out.

 Some of the injured workers jumped from the factory's roof to escape the blaze, police inspector Sheikh Kabirul Islam told AFP.